Jane Swift: Post-political life and work

 After leaving public office, Swift moved back to the Berkshires while continuing to work in Boston and throughout the U.S. as an education executive, consultant and venture capital partner with special expertise in education technology.
 She has received six honorary doctorates, served as a fellow at Harvard University's John F. Kennedy School of Government, is a frequent speaker on the role of women in public service and the challenges of integrating work and family, is a contributor to Working Mother Magazine, and was a lecturer in Leadership Studies at Williams College.
 Swift and her husband owned and operated Cobble Hill Farm, a horse boarding facility and riding school in Williamstown, Massachusetts, where they lived with their three daughters before relocating to Vermont.

 Swift became CEO of Middlebury Interactive Languages (MIL) from August 2011 until April 2017.

 On July 1, 2019 Swift became the president and executive director of LearnLaunch, a nonprofit education innovation organization.

-Today, Swift is the President of Education at Work, the national leader in work-based learning opportunities for post-secondary students seeking resume-worthy work experience and upskilling.
+Today, Swift is the President of Education at Work.
 She continues to serve on public and private sector boards.

 The former governor's philanthropic work has focused on issues of importance to women and girls.
 She has held trustee positions, board memberships, and advisory roles both domestically and abroad, for organizations including: